TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 Namespace
 """""""""

-The namespace declaration of each PHP file in the TYPO3 Core starts with ":code:`TYPO3\CMS\`", then the extension name in UpperCamelCase, a :code:`\` slash and then possibly another part.
-E.g. the file :code:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php` is in the namespace ":code:`TYPO3\CMS\Frontend\ContentObject`".
+The namespace declaration of each PHP file in the TYPO3 Core shows where the file belongs inside TYPO3 CMS.
+The namespace starts with :code:`"TYPO3\CMS\"`, then the extension name in UpperCamelCase, a :code:`\` slash and then the name of the subfolder of :code:`Classes/`, in which the file is located (if any).
+E.g. the file :code:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php` with the class :code:`ContentObjectRenderer` is in the namespace ":code:`TYPO3\CMS\Frontend\ContentObject`".

+:code:`use` statements can be added to this section.

 Copyright notice
 """"""""""""""""